What to Cook for Dinner?

 This is my second Pinterest experiment this week.
-I tried out diary free evaporated milk and it turned out great you can see my post here.
-I also tried my hand at making diary free sweetened condensed milk.
+I tried out dairy-free evaporated milk and it turned out great you can see my post here.
+I also tried my hand at making dairy-free sweetened condensed milk.
 The sweetened condensed milk is something I use once a year in a few of my candy recipes.
 I usually in the past would just make the candy with the regular milk but then my kids and husband couldn’t eat it.
-So I thought this year after finding the recipe for making regular sweetened condensed milk posted on Pinterest I would give making it dairy free a try.
+So I thought this year after finding the recipe for making regular sweetened condensed milk posted on Pinterest I would give making it dairy-free a try.

 1 cup dairy free powdered milk ( I used Vance’s Dari-Free but I am sure you could use Better than Milk too)

 6 Tablespoons of dairy-free margarine (I used Nucoa sticks, Earth Balance I am sure would work too but be careful as the last I checked the Earth Balance sticks were not dairy free you may need to use the tub one)

 This first step I think is really important so don’t skip it.
 Place the sugar in a blender or food processor and process until super fine.
 I did this in two batches in my blender and it worked out great.